remembered at all today by the average

 When the French army then invaded Naples and sent the royal family packing once again to Sicily, Paisiello again stayed on, first as composer to the court of the new king, Napoleon's brother, Joseph, and then Joseph's replacement, Murat.
 He was undoubtedly the privileged musician in the Naples of his day, enjoying the favor of the monarch as well as, from afar, that of the emperor, himself.
 At Bonaparte's ultimate departure from the scene in 1815, King Ferdinand, again on the throne of Naples, granted an amnesty to former supporters of the French.
 This included Paisiello, who died in June of 1816.

-representation of the life of Rossini, an Italian
+fictional representation of the life of Rossini, an

-film from the 1930s, puts Paisiello at the first
+Italian film from the 1930s, puts Paisiello at the

 The performance was a disaster due to roughneck